caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * Typically used for integrity: it should be impossible to create a new message or modify one such that it results in the same hash at the original
 * **Hash trees**
-  * recursive application of one-way hashses on a dataset split in blocks
+  * Recursive application of one-way hashses on a dataset split in blocks
   * Useful to keep hashes up to data in case of local changes: one need to *recompute the hash of the block where the change took place and of the parents*